MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/z9a1nk1.png" width="25%" />

 Newbery Award Winner, this story about a boy named Robin is set in the 14th Century.
 Due to plague and warfare, he is separated from his parents and then develops an illness where he loses the use of his legs.
-A kind monk teaches him determination and compassiois about a boy named Robin who is left to (Lexile 920L)
+A kind monk teaches him determination and compassion.
+(Lexile 920L)
 <a href="https://www.bookdepository.com/Door-Wall-Marguerite-de-Angeli/9780440402831?ref=grid-view&qid=166593094936774489174439&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1006455515" rel="nofollow">Buy on  Orell Füssli</a>